 Mobile phones, wifi and power lines

-Non-ionising radiation is used in a wide range of communications, electronic and other devices.
-Different types of non-ionising radiation – such as microwaves, radio frequency waves and electromagnetic fields – are linked with different uses.
+Non-ionising radiation is used in a wide range of communications, electronic and other devices, including mobile phones, radio and TV.
+Different types of non-ionising radiation – such as microwaves, radio frequency waves and electromagnetic fields – are linked with different uses, including radars and microwave ovens.

 What does the evidence show about mobile phones and cancer?